“Be like a Lotus. Let the beauty of your heart speak. Be grateful to the mud, water, air and the light.” -Amit Ray

 However, the most prominent information about the White Lotus Flower in Ancient Roman and Greek documentation are the stories referring to the Lotus Eaters.

-The Lotus Eaters were also referred to as the Lotophagi that mainly lived on an island along North Africa.
+The Lotus Eaters were also referred to as the Lotophagi mainly lived on an island along North Africa.